dkthecoder/Cards-Against-Humanity-Docker-Containers/README.md

 ## Known Issues:
 * No HTTPS, can be enabled given a domain for Certbot and Nginx.
 * Issues with storing DateTime into database causes an error.
 This issue occurs randomly.
-* Delete functionality is faulty
+* Delete functionality is faulty.
 * When creating desacription for new list, using grammer may cause SQL errors.
+* Secrets are passed through "sh" using Groovy String interpolation which is insecure.

 ## Future Work:
 * Custom error pages.
 * Design for mobile display (for mobile web-app deployment).
 * User accounts to retain custom cards.
-* Modals for confirmation prompts
+* Modals for confirmation prompts.